 Cape Verdean citizens can legally get married by also marrying in a Catholic Church with a Priest performing the marriage ceremony.
 This marriage will also need to be registered with the Notary and will be accepted as legal as long as all the necessary formalities of a Notarised wedding are followed by the Priest of the Catholic Church.

-Non-Residents of Cape Verde (Foreigners) will need to have their wedding Notarised here if they want it to be recognised by Cape Verdean Law.
-Please see 30 day ruling for 'Non Residents of Cape Verde' above.
+Non-Residents of Cape Verde (Foreigners) will need to have their wedding Notarised in a civil ceremony here if they want it to be recognised by Cape Verdean Law.

 We are aware that the above may be subject to change.
 We have not provided all the information for this reason.
 We cannot provide information about the laws concerning the recognition of marriages by other countries.There are other conditions regarding certain situations and formal procedures not quoted within this website.
 As we are not lawyers we can only provide information as guidance and won't be able to provide accurate information on the legalities of the laws of this country or other countries.

-We arrange Religious Blessings, Renewal of Vows and Love and Devotion Readings, more information on Weddings Cape VerdeTake me back
+We arrange Symbolic Religious Blessings, Renewal of Vows and Love and Devotion Readings on Sal Island.
+More information on Weddings Cape VerdeTake me back

 Some islands are popular with sun seekers who love white sandy beaches, other islands are mountainous, popular with walkers and trekkers.